What is Wet & Dry Rot? Differences and Treatments

 What is Dry Rot?

 Dry rot, the most severe form of fungal decay, attacks the wood in buildings.
-Also known as brown rot, dry rot is so named because often the wood appears to be dry, as the fungi target cellulose in the wood’s structure.
+Also known as brown rot, dry rot is so named because often the timber appears to be dry, as the fungi target cellulose in the timber’s structure.

 Causes of Dry Rot

-Dry rot draws strength and moisture from digesting the wood.
+Dry rot draws strength and moisture from digesting the timber.
 It requires no other source of moisture once it begins growing.
-However, for moisture to be in the timber, there is usually a leaking gutter, broken or leaking pipes, an issue with an appliance such as a washing machine, penetrating damp or poor ventilation.
+However, for moisture to be in the timber, there is usually a leaking gutter, broken or leaking pipes, an issue with an appliance such as a washing machine, penetrating dampness or poor ventilation.

 Identifying Dry Rot